harshit-saraswat/Python_Assignments/README.md

 # Python_Assignments
 Assignments for Python course

-This repository contains all the assignments for DL_CV_NLP course.
+This repository contains all the assignments for Python Community course.

 ## Table of Contents
 1. [Python](https://github.com/harshit-saraswat/Python_Assignments/tree/master/Python)